 Brut, Sec and Doux – What Does it All Mean?

 Champagne and sparkling wines are given these sorts of designations depending on the amount of residual sugar left within the wine following fermentation.
 Some sparkling wines are dry, others are off-dry, some are sweet.

 RELATED: Sweet vs Dry Wine – What’s The Difference?

 There are 7 levels of dryness as they relate to Champagne specifically, and very often Sparkling Wine as well, depending on region.
 Here are the levels of sweetness found in Champagne from Driest to Sweetest.

 We’re Drinking THIS Sparkling Wine Currently

-I love Spanish Cava.
-As mentioned above, it has a distinct chalky mineral flavor and texture that I’ve had trouble finding in any other sparkling wine.
+We love Spanish Cava.
+As mentioned above, it has a distinct chalky mineral flavor and texture that is difficult to find in any other sparkling wine.
 We’ve been drinking the 2015 Vintage Juve y Camps Reserva de la Familia Gran Reserva Brut.
 A stunning value given the quality, depth and complexity of this Traditional Method vintage wine.
 Check it out while it lasts!

 […] to the people without as hefty a price.
 These developments have also provided some confusion as to what sparkling wine is – and could or should […]